Not seeing a Scroll to Top Button? Go to our FAQ page for more info.

 golf cart tour 10

-Start in the morning with exploring the Colosseum (opens at 8:30am).
+This "one day in Rome" itinerary start in the morning with exploring the Colosseum (opens at 8:30am).
 A ticket to the Colosseum also include access to the Palatine Hill and Roman Forum, so don't skip these also.

 For visiting all, you'll need at least 2-3 hours.
 If you decide to visit on your own, be sure to buy priority entrance tickets (to avoid waiting and go straight inside).